Boson - The Big Cat Sanctuary

 Interesting facts about Boson

-• Boson arrived at the Sanctuary on 7th January 2025 as part of a rescue operation from the Cat Survival Trust in Hertfordshire as it was closed down
+• Arrived at the Sanctuary on the 7th January 2025 after a rescue from the Cat Survival Trust, Hertfordshire, UK

-• It is thought he is about 13 years old as he has lived at the Cat Survival Trust for around that time, again no official records are available
+• Boson is thought to be around 13 years old, having lived at the Cat Survival Trust for much of that time, though no official records exist

-• He is tall and ideally needs to gain some weight, he is enjoying a variety of fish and different meats
+• Boson is enjoying a varied diet of fish and a range of different meats

-Boson is one of two small cats to be rescued as Hertfordshire Zoo and The Big Cat Sanctuary joined forces in a race against time to rescue and rehome 28 rare and endangered cats from long-standing neglect at Cat Survival Trust in Hertfordshire.
+Boson is one of three small cats rescued during a race against time, when Hertfordshire Zoo and The Big Cat Sanctuary joined forces to rehome 28 rare and endangered cats from long-standing neglect at the Cat Survival Trust in Hertfordshire.

 Adopt today